 In my dissertation, "Five Roles of the Political Philosopher," I am developing a normative conception of the role of the political philosopher that accounts for the special reasons—including moral ones—to which political philosophers are subject.
 I conceive of political philosophers not just as theorists of justice, legitimacy, and other political concepts, but also as world-builders, storytellers, teachers, and citizens.

-I am a graduate fellow of the Conceptual Foundations of Conflict Project.
+From 2020-2022 I was a graduate fellow of the Conceptual Foundations of Conflict Project.

 "The Normative, the Practical, and the Deliberatively Indispensable."
 Forthcoming in The Journal of Value Inquiry.